bassmanitram/actions-for-nautilus/README.md

 Again, these can be installed using your platform package manager as shown above.

-It is also possible that the semantics of the more complex command structures rely upon shell features, if you are not using BASH as your system shell, will not work for you.
+It is also possible that the semantics of the more complex command structures rely upon shell features that, if you are not using BASH as your system shell, will not work for you.

 ### The Gnome Terminal "No Close" profile